 I have been fortunate to create massive murals for Delta Airlines at San Francisco and Seattle International Airports.
 I had the honor of designing the House of USA murals for the Rio Olympics in 2016.
 I have also been approached to create portraits for influential business leaders such as Softbank or Church & Dwight.
 I have had the opportunity to create art pieces that symbolize high-fashion collections or adorn leisure, dining, tourism, and cruise spaces.
 And, of course, I have seen my work being accepted in Lumas galleries, museums, stadiums, and private collections.
 In most cases, the transition from digital to analog was minimal, involving prints, special processing techniques, and ways of transferring the digital work from the screen to the physical medium.

-We've named our effort "singularis," which means "unique" in Latin.
+We've named our effort "singularis."
 In an era where singularity is often associated with artificial intelligence and automated creation, we are excited to experiment with the perishable yet tangible.

 Our projects require weeks to months of meticulous yet gratifying work.
 Our home is brimming with papers, materials, inks, paints, threads, and glues.
 With good music and love, we crafted some of the projects we proudly present to you.
-Unfortunately, they cannot be owned by everyone as digital works.
-The analog medium is less democratic and accessible but will endure beyond a digital file.
+Unfortunately, they cannot be owned by everyone, unlike digital works.
+The analog medium is less democratic and accessible, but it will endure beyond a digital file.
 We strive to imbue it with the same passion with which it was born, both in its intangible conception and transition to the physical world.

 Charis Tsevis